Open-Ventilator-Remote-Monitoring/Audio-Alarm-Monitoring-Pi-Hat/readme.md

 #### Assembly Notes
 * XA1 is an optional connector for an external LED.
 Do not populate D1 if you plan to use it.
 * This hat connects to a Raspberry Pi using two 10mm tall standoffs.
 A third 10mm standoff can be connected to the hat and will sit ontop of the Raspberry Pi to add additional support.

-#### Bill Of Materials
-The Bill of Materials is in the [Audio Alarm Monitoring Pi Hat.csv](https://github.com/Open-Ventilator-Remote-Monitoring/Audio-Alarm-Monitoring-Pi-Hat/blob/master/Audio%20Alarm%20Monitoring%20Pi%20Hat.csv)